pytorch/pytorch/docs/source/distributed.rst

 is not always guaranteed to be successful from our experiences.
 Therefore, if you encounter any problem on either backend not being able to find the correct network interface.
-You can try to set the following environment variables (each one applicable to their respective backend):
+You can try to set the following environment variables (each one applicable to its respective backend):

 * **NCCL_SOCKET_IFNAME**, for example ``export NCCL_SOCKET_IFNAME=eth0``
 * **GLOO_SOCKET_IFNAME**, for example ``export GLOO_SOCKET_IFNAME=eth0``